Skip to main content

 • Ability to pass a DOT physical examination and drug screening

 Once you meet these basic requirements, you’re eligible for a Commercial Learner’s Permit (CLP), which allows you to begin behind-the-wheel training.
+CDA will help you get your CLP when you begin your program, so you don’t need to have one before enrolling.

 Training Programs Offered at Commercial Driving Academy